-The 12-credit program offers a unique balance of academic study, hands-on training, and professional development; it includes 3 credits of the core classes (INTAF 801 or 802), 3 credits in additional SIA core coursesor SIA electives, and 6 in additional 400, 500, and 800-level courses on topics relevant to International Security Studies.
+The 12-credit program offers a unique balance of academic study, hands-on training, and professional development; it includes 3 credits of the core classes (INTAF 801 or 802), 3 credits of additional SIA core courses, and 6 credits in additional 500, and 800-level courses on topics relevant to International Security Studies.

 Admission to the certificate program will require: